-An incomplete list of all the things Donald Trump has taken credit for
+Trump did not make Lady Gaga — and other things he can't take credit for

 That he got Hillary Clinton to say 'radical Islamism'

-After months of being hammered by a variety of Republicans for being too politically correct, Hillary Clinton on Monday uttered the words "radical Islamism" in an interview on CNN's "New Day."
+After months of being hammered by a variety of Republicans for being too politically correct, Hillary Clinton in June uttered the words "radical Islamism" in an interview on CNN's "New Day."

 But the context is relevant: Clinton was responding to a question about the criticism and explaining why she does not use the term regularly or in stump speeches.